epic-open-source/seismometer/docs/example_notebooks/index.rst

 -------------------

-To run the notebook, we assume the existence of the following files in the same directory as the notebook: configuration files and data.
+To run the notebook, we assume the existence of the following files in the same directory as the notebook: configuration files and the data directory.

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~